hbc/dc_2016_04/lessons/02_the_filesystem.md

 a lot of reasons we'll want to write a file, or edit an existing file.

 To write in files, we're going to use the program `nano`.
-We're going to create a file that contains the favorite grep command so you can remember it for later.
-We'll name this file 'awesome.sh'.
+We're going to create a file within your home direcory with the name 'awesome.sh'.

+    $ cd
     $ nano awesome.sh

 Now you have something that looks like